jonwingfield/mptt-controller/readme.md

 This happens at the gate of the MOSFETs.
 I don't fully understand why yet, even after reading the above, but it's the reason we need a gate resistor between the driver and the MOSFET.

+Also, parasitic inductances and capacitances occur due to the fast switching, so an RC Snubber circuit can be used to mitigate this: http://rohmfs.rohm.com/en/products/databook/applinote/ic/power/switching_regulator/buck_snubber_app-e.pdf

 ## Appendix A - Notes (because I'm a noob ;)

 N-Channel MOSFETs/Transistors are generally used on the ground side of a load.
 P-Channels on the high side, and are reversed (low = on, high = off).